gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Incremental compilation has two key benefits:

 1. Reduced compilation time during development due to less files being compiled
-2. Class files who's content is unchanged by a compile are not updated on the filesystem
+2. Class files whose content is unchanged by a compile are not updated on the filesystem

 The second point above is important for tools such as [JRebel](http://zeroturnaround.com/software/jrebel) that watch for changed class files in order to reload the class at runtime.